georocket/georocket-website/src/index.md

 <div class="row featurette">
 <div class="col-md-7">
   <h2 class="featurette-heading"><span class="plus">+</span> Data storage</h2>
-  <p class="lead">GeoRocket can store geospatial files such as <em>3D city models</em> (CityGML),
+  <p>GeoRocket can store geospatial files such as <em>3D city models</em> (CityGML),
   <em>orthophotos</em> (GeoTIFF) or <em>GML files</em>.
 Any file saved in GeoRocket can be completely restored later.
   No information is lost.</p>
-  <p class="lead">Multiple files can be combined to a complex scene.
+  <p>Multiple files can be combined to a complex scene.
 For example, upload a CityGML file containing your
   3D city model and another one containing your digital terrain model.
 GeoRocket will merge the files when you retrieve them.</p>
 </div>